sbd-community/handbook/docs/resources/policy-and-evidence/policy-templates.md

 ## 1. Coordinated Vulnerability Disclosure (CVD) Policy

-A public CVD policy is a legal requirement under the CRA ([CRA Annex I.II.5][cra_annexI_partII]).
+A public CVD policy is a legal requirement under the CRA ([Annex I.II.5][cra_annexI]).
 It provides a clear, safe channel for security researchers to report vulnerabilities to you.

 You can adapt the markdown template below and host it on a dedicated security page on your company website (e.g., `https://www.example.com/security`).
 You should then link to this page from a `security.txt` file located at `https://www.example.com/.well-known/security.txt`.